obnam-mirror/larch/doc/index.rst

 forest can share nodes.
-All **keys** in a all trees in a forest must be string of the same size. **Values** are strings and are stored in **nodes**, and can be of any size, almost up to the size of a node.
+All **keys** in a all trees in a forest must be string of the same size. **Values** are strings and are stored in **nodes**, and can be of any size, almost up to half the size of a node.

 When creating a forest, you must specify the sizes of keys and nodes, and the directory in which everything gets stored::